 How soon can you refinance your mortgage after taking out your existing loan?
 With interest rates scraping along near historic lows, it's a question many homeowners who've bought or refinanced in the last couple years are asking themselves.

 The answer is, there's really no limit, at least under the law.
+Legally, you could close on one mortgage today, then go right out tomorrow and refinance it.
 The more relevant question is, how long *should* you wait before refinancing again?
 And how soon will your lender allow you to get out of your current mortgage?